Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Worst-case search and robust control in constrained space

-b) $h_\infty$ is upper-$C^1$ everywhere in $\mathcal D_s$.
+b) $h_\infty(\delta)$ is upper-$C^1$ everywhere in $\mathcal D_s$.

-c) $h_\infty$ is differentiable in $\mathcal D_s$ when only one frequency is active and of multiplicity one; in this case, its gradient is given in equation \eqref{eq:grad_h_}. \end{Proposition}
+c) $h_\infty(\delta)$ is differentiable in $\mathcal D_s$ when only one frequency is active and of multiplicity one; in this case, its gradient is given in Eq.~\eqref{eq:grad_h_}. \end{prop}

 Proposition~\ref{prop:hinfregu}.a) is proved in~\cite[Proposition 1]{apkarian2015a} and follows the work of \cite{Boyd91} and \cite{apkarian2006}.
-The general subdifferential expression is provided in these references, but we will not use it in this paper. b) is proved in~\cite[Proposition 2]{apkarian2015a}. c) immediately follows from a), and the expression is also provided in~\cite[Remark 5]{apkarian2015a}: using the same notations, let us define $T_{qw}$ and $T_{zp}$ as:
+The general subdifferential expression is provided in these references, but will not be used in this paper. b) is proved in~\cite[Lemma 9]{Noll2013} or in~\cite[Proposition 2]{apkarian2015a}. c) immediately follows from a), and the expression is also provided in~\cite[Remark 5]{apkarian2015a}: using the same notations, let us define $T_{qw}$ and $T_{zp}$ as: